chicagopython/code-of-conduct/report-handling-procedure.md

  > Dear [X],

-> I'm writing regarding your recent report to the ChiPy Code of Conduct Committee.
+> I'm writing in regard to your recent report to the ChiPy Code of Conduct Committee.
 I wanted to let you know that we have assigned the case to [Y], who will be your main point of contact going forward.
 [Y]'s email address is [E].
 If you have any questions or concerns with this, please